-Our facilities generate electronic waste such as computers, monitors, printers, hard drives and copiers.
+Our facilities generate electronic waste while we conduct our business, such as computers, monitors, printers, hard drives and copiers.
 Due to ITAR (International Traffic in Arms Regulations) requirements, and because of proprietary information that may have been stored on some of these devices, certain of our electronic devices must go through a specialized incineration process.
-Other electronic waste not otherwise deemed restricted are processed by a licensed electronics recycler.
+Other electronic waste is processed by a licensed electronics recycler.

 We recycle varying items on a location specific basis.
 These items consist of paper, plastic and aluminum, which are used mainly in office and employee break areas.
 There are varying types of scrap metals from our manufacturing processes that are made available for recycling and reclamation by licensed reclamation facilities.
 These metals include but are not limited to lead, tin and aluminum and certain precious metals.
 We are continually seeking more efficient ways to recycle and/or reclaim as many metals and precious metals as possible to avoid disposing of these materials in landfills.